isomerpages/moe-jurongwestpri/_mk-at-jwps/MK@Jurong West.md

 For safety and security reasons, all parents/caregivers are NOT allowed to enter the MK/KCare premise.
 We seek your co-operation for the safety of your child and all other children.

-##### Park at Blk 601A Multi-storey Carpark only
+##### Park at Blk 601A Multi-storey Carpark

-For parents or caregivers who drive, you are strongly encouraged to park at Block 601A multi-storey carpark.
+For parents or caregivers who drive, you are strongly encouraged to park at the visitor lots inside block 601A multi-storey carpark.